Get all the latest data for Guadalajara?

 Do tenants prefer furnished or unfurnished in Guadalajara?

-In Guadalajara, roughly 70% to 80% of long-term tenants prefer unfurnished rentals, while only 20% to 30% seek furnished apartments.
+In Guadalajara, a practical estimate is that about 65% to 75% of long-term tenants prefer unfurnished or semi-furnished rentals, while about 25% to 35% prefer furnished apartments.

 Which amenities increase rent the most in Guadalajara?